alcrene/valconfig/README.md

 - For the examples I know which provides validation at the config level, the set of supported types is very limited and basically hard-coded. ([OmegaConf](https://omegaconf.readthedocs.io/en/latest/structured_config.html), [CFG API](https://docs.red-dove.com/cfg/python.html))
 - Some approaches even define their own file formats, substantially raising the barrier to adoption. ([CFG API](https://docs.red-dove.com/cfg/python.html))
-- The package [configobj](https://configobj.readthedocs.io/en/latest/index.html) seems to tick the most boxes: simple, declarative format.
-It is also mature, which unfortunately also means that it pre-dates widespread use of type annotations and therefore must package its own custom validation library.
-Things like configuring subpackages also don’t seem to be easily supported.
+- The package [configobj](https://configobj.readthedocs.io/en/latest/index.html) is probably the most closely aligned with our goals: it provides a simple, declarative format for both parameter and types specification, as well as key features like hierarchical parameters.
+(But not, to my knowledge, the configuration of subpackages.)
+It is also mature, which unfortunately means that it pre-dates widespread use of validation libraries and therefore must package its own custom validation library.
   + On the other hand, *configobj* might make a great substitute to get around some of the limitations of the builtin `configparser` with regards to reading files.

+## A simple implementation

 With the standardization of type annotations in Python 3.6–3.8, and the availability of classes like [Pydantic](https://pydantic-docs.helpmanual.io/)’s `BaseModel`, defining classes with validation logic has become a breeze, and converting a `BaseModel` into a full-featured